 - Ensuring all children can go on all educational visits including residentials.

 The funding is therefore used to support children academically, socially and pastorally.
 The governors play a vital role in monitoring the effectiveness of the Pupil Premium Strategy.
 They ensure that the school identifies all Pupil Premium children and the needs and barriers they face.
 They liaise closely with the school through termly Resources Committee meetings where they oversee the spending of this funding.
 In the SEC Committee they check if it is having an impact through analysing both in school and national assessment data.

 The school uses its Pupil Premium to improve attendance and punctuality, remove barriers and close the gap in academic attainment.
-In order to verify the successful use of this grant, the school held a successful Pupil Premium Audit in Autumn 2017.
+In order to verify the effective use of this grant, the school held a successful Pupil Premium Audit in Autumn 2017.